-In our view, a lessee will be unable to readily determine the rate implicit in a lease in most cases, unless the rate is provided by the lessor.
+In our view, a lessee will be unable to readily determine the rate implicit in a lease in most cases, unless the rate is provided by the lessor and the inputs used to calculate the rate can be substantiated by the lessee.
 The calculation of the rate implicit in the lease requires lessor-specific inputs, including the lessor's estimate of the underlying asset's residual value at the end of the lease term and the amount of initial direct costs incurred and deferred by the lessor.
+It is highly unlikely that the lessee would have access to these inputs without the lessor providing them.